-- Carefully place your shortbreads on a baking tray lined with some baking paper.
+- Carefully place your shortbreads on a baking tray lined with baking paper.

-- Remove the cookies from the oven and let them cool off completely.
-I know it’s the most challenging part, as its incredible aroma fills not only the kitchen but the whole house.
+- After removing the cookies from the oven, allow them to cool completely.
+It’s the most challenging part, as its incredible aroma fills the kitchen and the whole house.

 - Store your cookies in an airtight container (glass or metal).

-- Finally, serve them with a cup of tea or a glass of warm milk.
-Santa would love these cookies as well, so keep some for him too! :)
+- Finally, serve the cookies with a cup of tea or warm milk.
+Remember to leave some for Santa!